Long-time NJ cannabis advocate and entrepreneur Patrick Duff runs a full-service cannabis and CBD business called Kaneh Kare in Philadelphia.

-While operating clinical cannabis dispensaries in Los Angeles, an officer named Patrick Kelly of the Los Angeles Police Department (LAPD) spent much of the time harassing Duff.
+While operating medical cannabis dispensaries in Los Angeles, an officer named Patrick Kelly of the Los Angeles Police Department (LAPD) spent a lot of time harassing Duff.
 More than once a gun was shoved in his face.
 Once, when Kelly led a raid on the shop, he hogtied Duff.
 But Duff kept his cool and bantered with the police.
-He flirted with a female officer.
+He even flirted with a female officer.

 “If you don’t take control these people will brutalize you,” said Duff referring to the police.